-This summer series of steam hauled trains provides an opportunity for passengers from York, Leeds and the Aire Valley to travel over the spectacular Settle & Carlisle Railway Line.

-This summer series of steam hauled trains provides an opportunity for passengers from York, Leeds and the Aire Valley to travel over the spectacular Settle & Carlisle Railway Line, probably the most famous railway route in Britain.
+This summer series of steam hauled trains provides an opportunity for passengers from York, Leeds and the Aire Valley to travel over the spectacular Settle & Carlisle Railway, probably the most famous railway route in Britain.

 There is also the option of visiting the Cumbrian market town of Appleby or the border city of Carlisle.
 These day trips revive the nostalgic former days of steam when travel by train through magnificent scenery was an experience to savour.

 Once through Settle station, there are magnificent views across the Fells to the Pennine Three Peaks of Pen-y-ghent, Whernside and Ingleborough.
 We cross the breathtaking Ribblehead Viaduct, high above the valley floor, and enter Blea Moor Tunnel.
-We pass through Dent Dale and the highest open station in England at Dent, travelling through tunnels and crossing valleys on lofty viaducts, as we make the final ascent to Ais Gill Summit (1169 feet).
+We pass through Dent Dale and the highest open station in England at Dent, travelling through tunnels and crossing valleys on numerous lofty viaducts, as we make the final ascent to Ais Gill Summit (1169 feet).
 We travel high above the valley at Mallerstang and then drop down through Kirkby Stephen to Appleby, where our locomotive takes on water.

-Passengers who choose to alight at Appleby will have around four hours to visit this historic market town, which lies in a loop of the picturesque River Eden.
+Passengers who choose to alight at Appleby will have around four hours to visit this historic market town, which lies in a loop of the picturesque river Eden.
 Passengers choosing to continue to Carlisle will have over one and a half hours to explore the Border City, possibly visiting the castle, cathedral, Tullie House Museum or the Lanes Shopping Centre.

 Our train leaves Carlisle for the return journey at around 16:15 and climbs almost continuously for just under 50 miles back up to Ais Gill summit.
 We stop, en route, at Appleby for our steam locomotive to take on water and to pick up those passengers who spent the afternoon there.
-We continue to stops at Skipton, Keighley, Shipley, Leeds and York, to set down passengers.
+We continue to stops at Skipton, Keighley, Shipley, Leeds, and York, to set down passengers.

-Premier Dining includes a full English breakfast and a four course dinner silver served at your seat.
+Premier Dining includes a full English breakfast and four course dinner silver served at your seat.

 Standard Class includes a reserved seat usually at a table for four.